erik-adelbert/aoc/2022/README.md

 As trees are *counted* from *distances* and all distances are `chars` (offsetted by `'0'`), I really don't care bringing them back into integers: the `'0'` offset is auto-cancelled during computations. *The problem is a `pure` `byte` one*.

-I will eventually rework this one to use a `monotonic` `stack` and I'm sure that will bring the complexity down to `n^2` instead of `n^3`.
-That is cutting the runtime by ~1/3 in this case.
+~~I will eventually rework this one to use a `monotonic` `stack` and I'm sure that will bring the complexity down to `n^2` instead of `n^3`.
+That is cutting the runtime by ~1/3 in this case.~~
+`<EDIT>` I've realised that `dist(o, v)` which counts the viewing distance from `o` needed to also output `h` the highest height.
+From there I was able to remove the call to `max(v)`.
+And the program runtime went to ~1.6ms which I'm happy with.

 ## Day 9
 I find this one funny.
-The challenge teasing is way too complicated and by the end of reading it, all the necessary operations are split into many small pieces.
-I have not find a better way than to follow closely the text: the program is very straightforward.
-The catches are small but fatal: there's no `sign` function _per se_ but a doppleganger that I've called `dir` and yes it can return `0` when `δ(x|y) == 0`.
+The challenge teasing adds a lot of complications and by the end of reading it, all the necessary operations are split into many small pieces.
+I have not find a better way than to follow closely the text: the program is a very straightforward, it turns the challenge at hand into a vector problem.

+The catches are small but fatal: there's no `sign` function _per se_ but a doppleganger that I've called `dir` and yes it can return `0` when either vector component is null `(x|y) == 0`.
 This simplifies the workflow.
 The other trick I've used is to compute `dist(A,B)^2` instead of `dist(A,B)` this also eases the flow of control.